CCBR/RENEE/docs/RNA-seq/unlock.md

 A user **must** provide an output directory to unlock via `--output` argument.
 After running the unlock sub command, you can resume the build or run pipeline from where it left off by re-running it.

-Use you can always use the `-h` option for information on a specific command.
+You can always use the `-h` option for information on a specific command.

 ### 2.1 Required Arguments